Bob Gerard: Post-war racing career

 While he only twice finished in the top ten in Championship races in his Coopers – in 1954 and in his final Championship event at the 1957 British Grand Prix – Gerard remained a force in UK national level race events.
 During the 1950s he won many races, at most British circuits, and was a widely respected competitor.

 Bob Gerard's achievements were honoured by the owners of the Mallory Park track, in his native Leicestershire, when they named the circuit's most prominent bend Gerard's.
 Gerard himself continued to race into the 1960s, in a Turner sports car, and used his preparation expertise for the benefit of other drivers by acting as entrant for many promising newcomers right into the 1980s.

 Death

-Gerard died, one week after his 76th birthday, in 1990.
+Gerard died in 1990, one week after his 76th birthday, in South Croxton, Leicestershire.